 To adjust the headphones you simply slide the ear cups into position.
 While it’s undoubtedly slick and adds to the 700s’ minimalist, premium aesthetic, there’s a fair bit of friction involved, which can make readjusting the headphones when they’re on your head a bit trickier than with the traditional clicky mechanism.

 The foamy underside of the portion of the headband that rests atop your bonce feels great to touch and adds a pleasing layer of cushioning.
-The leatherette-wrapped pads are also nice and bouncy, making the 700s comfortable to wear during long journeys - even if they seem to grip your head just a teeny bit more than the QC35 IIs did.
+The leatherette-wrapped pads are also nice and bouncy, making the 700s comfortable to wear during long journeys - even if they do appear your grip your head just a teeny bit more than the QC35 IIs did.
 And at just over 255g they’re a bit heavier than their predecessor (234g) too.

 Music controls are all touch-sensitive (more on that in a bit) but Bose has still included three physical buttons.
 On the right earcup you have the on/off/pairing button and another below it which acts as a hotkey to your allocated voice assistant, of which Bose supports all three (Siri, Amazon Alexa, Google Assistant).
 On the left you’ll find the noise cancelling button, which you can also long press to temporarily let in ambient sound when you need to talk to someone or listen for an announcement.